PeterBrain/boilr/README.md

 > [!IMPORTANT]
 > In all operating modes Boilr needs permission to create a file in /var/log.
 If you run boilr as a daemon it needs permission to create a file in /var/run.
 Pytest needs write permission to /var/log too.

+### MQTT

+Boilr publishes via the following topics:
+<base_topic>/status/online - boilr online/offline
+<base_topic>/contactor/state - contactor open or closed
+<base_topic>/ack/<command> - acknowledge received command

+and listens to:
+<base_topic>/cmd/<command>

+where command is one of the following:
+- manual_override

+e.g. topic: boilr/cmd/manual_override, with payload: 0 or 1

 ## Requirements